 My district’s school board policy (BCSD Board Policy 0604.10) defines Directory information as “information contained in an education record of a student that would not generally be considered harmful or an invasion of privacy if disclosed” (emphasis added).
 The definition continues with a list of examples of student information.
 Yearbooks published within or outside of the district is number 12 on that list.
 Make sure to check your school district policies regarding yearbooks and directory information

 Each year our parents/guardians sign a Student Handbook that includes a Photo/Video Release form.
 Legally, this form only needs to be completed once a year; however, for events that are publicized, departments may ask for a second form to be completed as a reminder, “Hey, we are proud of your student’s work and would like to publicize her/his achievement.”
-Rarely do parents sign no because they seem to like us bragging about their kids.<
+Rarely do parents sign no because they seem to like us bragging about their kids.

 That last sentence reinforces the appropriateness of the photograph or video.
 Any inappropriate picture must be removed.
 The importance of a positive digital footprint must be instilled in all parties involved - administrators, teachers, students, and parents.

-Make sure to discuss the advantages and disadvantages with your students and admin to determine which online yearbook image sharing is best for you.
+As a reminder, make sure to discuss the advantages and disadvantages with your students and admin to determine which online yearbook image sharing is best for you.
 Talk to parents.
 Remember our job is to educate and protect students.